How Artificial Intelligence Can Improve Data Security

 Digitization has brought tremendous benefits to multiple industries, including trade, banking, and healthcare, but it has also made organizations more vulnerable to cyber threats.
 For that reason, data security has become one of the top priorities of companies in the digital era.
 No industry is immune to cyber threats.
 Over the years, the world has seen a dramatic increase in online attacks.
 Not only are these threats increasing in number, but they are also getting more sophisticated.

 With more companies embracing digital technologies and the Cloud, it’s now more critical than ever to have systems and processes in place to protect your data.
-But the question is, how?
+But the question is, how artificial intelligence improves data security.

-Many business leaders and experts believe that artificial intelligence (AI) and machine learning (ML) is the answer.
+Many business leaders and experts believe that artificial intelligence (AI) and machine learning (ML) are the answer.

 At the 2018 Oracle OpenWorld, an annual conference on innovative cloud technology, experts acknowledged AI’s potential to reshape the world of business.
 CEO of Oracle Mark Hurd was one of them.
 He predicted that cybersecurity and AI are going to change business models by 2025.